fbpx

 You can sometimes resolve this issue on your own.
 For example, your garage door opener’s distance setting could be off.
 If its setting is too high, the garage door will stop short of hitting the floor.
 Misaligned photo eye safety sensors near the bottom of your door can cause it to reverse directions while closing or stop short of the ground.
 If you exhaust these quick fixes and the issue doesn’t resolve, it can be a sign you need to call a professional.
 Damage to the springs, tracks or cables can all be the culprit.

-5. Garage Door Is Off Its Track
+5. The Garage Door Is Off Its Track

 garage door that has come off its track can be very dangerous.
 Risk of severe injury to you or your family can result if the door should suddenly fall or become dislodged from the garage door tracks or framework designed to hold it in place.
 A door can come off its track if the overall alignment is not correct, if a cable has broken or if the rollers are damaged.
 Should you hit the garage door with your vehicle or another moving object, this can also cause an overhead door to come off its track.
 It’s time to call in the garage door services experts to resolve the problem safely.